igorkry/tnt4j-streams/README.md

 This sample shows how to stream activity events received over HTTP request as form data.

-Sample files can be found in `samples\http-form` directory.
+Sample files can be found in `samples/http-form` directory.

-How to send HTTP form data see `samples\http-form\README.md`
+How to send HTTP form data see `samples/http-form/README.md`

 Sample stream configuration:
 ```xml